mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 * SBI 1.0 - A device can obtain SBI 1.0 certification when it uses software level cryptographic library with no secure boot or FTM.
 These devices will follow different device identity and the same would be mentioned as part of exception flows.
 * SBI 2.0 - A device can obtain SBI 2.0 certification when its built in secure facility with one of the certified FTM.
-* SBI 2.0 - PT - A device can obtain SBI 2.0 - PT certification when its build in secure facility with one of the certified FTM with tamper responsiveness.
-Also the device should be capable of demonstrating tamper responsiveness during its entire life time.

 #### Device Identity
 It is imperative that all devices that connect to MOSIP are identifiable.
 MOSIP believes in cryptographic Identity as its basis for trust.